Federal government drops charges on AAU director in basketball bribery scandal, Miami looks to be clean

 Thus, Miami was probed.

-The FBI Investigation of the corruption scandal in the NCAA has been ongoing for more than two years.
+The FBI Investigation of the NCAA corruption scandal has been ongoing for more than two years.
 According to an ESPN Report, a spokesman for the U.S. District Court of Southern New York confirmed that the U.S. Attorney’s Office asked a federal judge to drop the charges last week, and the case was confirmed to be closed on Tuesday.

 Larrañaga repeatedly said from the start of the investigation that neither he nor his staff has any knowledge of any wrongdoing by their program.
+On Oct.
+18, he received a grand jury subpoena for texts, emails and other records that have anything to do with the case.

+“There’s nothing there,” one of Larrañaga’s attorneys said.
+“We’re trying to get them to admit they made a mistake and move on.”

+Larrañaga has been cooperative with federal authorities for weeks since the investigation started, handing over all records that could relate to the probe.
+He was also interviewed by the FBI at Miami international Airport when the probe started.

 In a press conference Feb.
 16, Larrañaga chose not to comment on the situation.